leram84/layer.Cake/README.md

 * Obviously none of this would be possible without [@causefx](https://github.com/causefx) and the amazing work he has done with [Organizr](https://github.com/causefx/Organizr) But much more than that (and on a personal level) he has been one of the most altruistic devs I have yet to come across!
 On top of the one man show that is Organizr... the dude literally spends hours a day closing issues on git/reddit/gitter and is personally responsible for hundreds (thousands?) of running web servers....
 Also he literally taught me everything I needed to know to make this repo.
 Cheers homie!

 * Live updates are made possible by the awesome [Rawgit](https://github.com/rgrove/rawgit) project.

-* And finally the homepage js for live updates is courtesy of [w3schools](https://www.w3schools.com/lib/w3.js)